FinDockLabs/.github/profile/README.md

 ## Support

 FinDock Labs is managed by FinDock.
 Despite the name, assistance for any of these applications is not provided by FinDock Support because they are not officially supported features.
-For a list of these apps, visit the FinDock Labs account on Github.
+Please raise a GitHub issue on a repository to ask support from the contributors to the project or the broader community.

 ## License